Corsair XENEON FLEX 45WQHD240 Monitor Review

 HDR On

-The Corsair XENEON FLEX 45WQHD240 has an incredible HDR color gamut.
+This monitor has an incredible HDR color gamut.
 It displays a wide range of colors in both the common DCI-P3 color space and the wider Rec.
 2020 color space.
-However, it doesn't tone map well in DCI-P3 with a 75% stimulus, which is what we test it with, and represents a brightness of around 1,000 nits, which the monitor has trouble reaching anyways.
-This means that bright colors aren't very accurate, but it tone maps well with a 50% stimulus, which is darker colors, as you can see here.
-You can see another example of the gamut with a 75% stimulus here.
+However, it doesn't tone map well in DCI-P3 with a 75% stimulus, which is what we test it with and represents a brightness of around 1,000 nits.
+This means that bright colors aren't very accurate, but it tone maps better with a 50% stimulus, which is darker colors.

 DCI-P3